 On enforcement, the ERO would have the authority to impose penalties and other sanctions for violation of reliability standards.
 A sanctioned party can appeal to FERC.

+Highlights of PJM Version

 By contrast, the PJM has proposed alternative legislative language (based in part on the Enron language sent to the Energy Department) that sets up a skeletal structure while leaving most of the details to FERC to determine.

-While an ERO would be createdit is comprised of “an appropriate number” of regional reliability entities (the Enron version had a single national ERO without “being composed of” regional EROs).
-(It is likely intended for the RTOs to have this regional reliability function.)
+An ERO would be created with “an appropriate number” of regional reliability entities to be determined by FERC.
+(It is likely intended for the RTOs to perform this regional reliability function.)

 FERC would develop the reliability standards, and in doing so may (but is not required) to adopt the ERO’s or regional ERO’s proposed standards (without giving deference as required by the NERC version).